 -

-Easy repositioning compared with slower, deeper-responding foams
+Easy to move on compared with slower-responding foams

 -